 Memory and Future Thinking in PTSD

-Research by Kleim et al. (2014)[^1] and Verfaellie et al. (2023)[^2] demonstrates that trauma disrupts episodic future thinking, making it difficult to envision positive futures — a core challenge for those grieving lost possibilities.
+Research by Kleim et al. (2014)[^1] and Verfaellie et al. (2023)[^2] demonstrates that trauma disrupts episodic future thinking, making it difficult to envision positive futures.
+A core challenge for those grieving lost possibilities.
 This difficulty can perpetuate feelings of hopelessness and stuckness.

 Institutional Betrayal